securedimensions/FROST-Server-WebSub/README.md

 # FROST-Server-WebSub
 This implementation is a plugin for the FROST-Server to support a SensorThings API WebSub Hub discovery.
 This plugin is therefore compliant with [W3C WebSub, §4.
 Discovery](https://www.w3.org/TR/websub/#discovery).

 In a nutshell, compliance means that this plugin determines
 * when to return `Link` headers with `rel="hub"` and `rel="self"`
 * what the value for the `rel="self"` link shall be

+In addition, this plugin returns a `Link` header with `rel="help"` if no `rel="self"` Link header can be returned.
+This is done to support the user understanding, why no self-link was returned.

 The overall logic of the WebSub plugin is illustrated in the figure below.

 ![Processing Logic](Logic.png "Processing Logic")

-If the plugin is disabled, no `Link` header is exposed.
+If the plugin is disabled, no WebSub `Link` header is exposed.
 The same is true for any HTTP request methods but `HEAD` and `GET`.
 If the plugin is enabled, the `Link rel="hub"` header is always returned.

 For further processing, the plugin uses the `rootTopic` configuration.
 A `rootTopic` is the name of the EntitySet that follows the version information in the URL.